John Boyd Bentley

 John Boyd Bentley (February 9, 1896 – June 12, 1989) was the second bishop of the Episcopal Diocese of Alaska.
 He served as diocesan from 1943 to 1948.

 Early life and education

 Bentley was born in Hampton, Virginia on February 9, 1896, to Charles Headley Bentley and Susan Elizabeth Cake.
 He was educated in Hampton High School and the United States Army Field Artillery School.
 He graduated from the College of William & Mary in 1919.
-He acquired a doctorate in Divinity from Virginia Theological Seminary in 1932 and a doctorate in Sacred Theology from General Theological Seminary in 1948.
+He was awarded an honorary Doctorate in Divinity degree from Virginia Theological Seminary in 1932 and an honorary doctorate in Sacred Theology from the General Theological Seminary in 1948.

 Ordination

 Bentley was ordained deacon in 1922 by Peter Trimble Rowe, the Bishop of Alaska.
 His first appointment was as a missionary at Christ Church in Anvik, Alaska where he served between 1921 and 1925.
 In 1926 he returned to Virginia and served as assistant at Bruton Parish Church.
 In June 1929 he was ordained priest by Henry St. George Tucker, Bishop of Virginia.
 He remained in Williamsburg until 1930 when he was appointed Archdeacon of the Yukon.